Buy Real Estate in Western Canada

 Should you buy a condo?
-As single-family home prices have risen across British Columbia (BC), Alberta, Saskatchewan, Manitoba or the Yukon Territory, many consumers have been looking to condominiums as an alternative.
-First time buyers like the lower prices, which makes entry into the real estate ownership market easier.
+As single-family home prices have risen across British Columbia, Alberta, Saskatchewan, Manitoba, or the Yukon Territory, many consumers have been looking to condominiums as an alternative.
+First-time buyers like the lower prices, which makes entry into the real estate ownership market easier.
 Seniors like the low maintenance aspect and the ability to be in a community catering to their lifestyle.
 Others like the security advantages that the building provides, especially for those who travel frequently.

 The Buyers Report Card

-RE/MAX understands the overwhelming amount of details that buyers need to retain when viewing homes.
-To help simplify the process your RE/MAX agent can provide you with the Buyers Report Card so that you can rate the features of the home and add your personal comments as you walk through.
+RE/MAX understands the overwhelming number of details that buyers need to retain when viewing homes.
+To help simplify the process, your RE/MAX agent can provide you with the Buyers Report Card so that you can rate the features of the home and add your personal comments as you walk through.
 Ask your RE/MAX agent about the Buyers Report Card today!

 - Calculate your mortgage payments.